mauricetjmurphy/The_Foodie_Flask_App/README.md

 I mainly trsted the http routes and checked for a 200 success response.
 I also tested for specific response data on all routes.
 Flask-login auth blocked the test response so I temporarily disabled the @Login_required decorators before running the tests.

+All tests can be found in the test_app.py file.

 ### Validators

 #### 1. HTML5

 -   W3C HTML Validator
     -   Document checking on HTML.
-No errors reported.
-Warnings recommend using headings in my sections.
-This will be ignored as it is intentional.
+All warning that remain are related to the Jinja templating and cannot be avoided.

 #### 2. CSS3